la1k/flyby/docs/usage_guide.md

 Defining transponders
 ---------------------

-Some transponders will be first be defined for the satellite that will be tracked.
-This is not strictly necessary for antenna rotor control, but it is nice to show this in relation with the frequency information.
+Satellite transponders can be defined for doppler shift calculations and automatic radio frequency adjustment in singletrack mode.

 ### Manual approach

-Transponders can be defined using the transponder editor:
+Flyby has a transponder editor interface which can be used for manual transponder definition.

 ![Multitrack, transponder option](usage_images/multitrack_submenu_2.png)